dtr-org/unit-e/CONTRIBUTING.md

 ### Merging or closing the pull request

-Once approved, somebody with write access can merge the pull request.
-This should usually not be the author of the pull request, if it came from somebody with write access to the repo.
+Once approved, a maintainer with write access will merge the pull request.

 Pull requests are squashed on merge to keep the history of the code clean and not pollute it with work in progress commits or artifacts of discussions in the pull request.
 The commit message should reflect the outcome of the discussion and describe what ends up in the commit being merged.
 The history of the pull request with its discussion can be looked up on GitHub.

 Use the GitHub button for squashing and merging.
+Be careful with editing the commit message during the squash as this is what directly will end up in the main code branch.
+Copy relevant information from the pull request description as needed.

 There are some exceptions to the rule to squash commits, for example when merging upstream code and the commits and authors should be kept as they are.